 Developing a sample of your finished product to share with key stakeholders.
 Note: this is different from the minimum viable product, which is for early adopters.

 Putting together a plan for vendors, materials, and other resources needed to turn the successful prototype into a mass-market product.

 Documenting all of the costs required to bring the product to market.
 This should include line items for manufacturing, materials, setup costs, storage and shipping, taxes, etc.

 Another approach to the product development process is rational product management.
 Based on the rational development process used by the software industry, this approach offers a framework to strategically plan, iteratively develop, continuously verify quality, and control changes.

-Best Practices for Your Product Development Process
+What are Best Practices for Your Product Development Process?

 Although their specific approaches vary, most companies that repeatedly deliver successful products to market share certain strategies.
 Below are some of these best practices for new product development:

 - Start with your users’ needs and frustrations in mind.